 HR control and HRV highlight layered control, actuator constraints, and hard tradeoffs of the type that pervade physiology and are generally fundamental in complex control systems.
 In summary, actuators are the mechanisms by which controllers act on the system to provide efficient performance and robust homeostasis.
-In the cardiovascular models so far, the most important saturation is in cerebral autoregulation, which forces a nonlinear change in H = h(W) as workload increases to avoid high $P{as}$ that leads to intracerebral pathology (edema, hemorrhagic stroke).
+In the cardiovascular models so far, the most important saturation is in cerebral autoregulation, which forces a nonlinear change in H=h(W) as workload increases in order to avoid high $P{as}$ that leads to intracerebral pathology (edema, hemorrhagic stroke).

-Further understanding of control complexity and the role of actuator (e.g., HR) variability and saturation in physiologic control comes from examination of other technological examples of complex systems.
+Further understanding of control complexity and the role of actuator (e.g. heart rate) variability and saturation in physiologic control comes from examination of other technological examples of complex systems.
 Familiar examples include automobiles, particularly new autonomous robotic versions.
 A car is moved and controlled via the actuators that produce and deliver power, braking, and steering that result in accelerations in forward, backward, and lateral directions.
-Most complexity in an autonomous robot car is in the control system for robust efficiency to uncertainty in real traffic environments and to intrinsic variability in components.
+Most complexity in an autonomous robot car is in the control system needed for robust efficiency to uncertainty in real traffic environments and to intrinsic variability in components.
 If scientists were forced to "reverse engineer" such a car without access to the forward engineering process, they would likely study "knockouts" of components to infer their function, and also push the vehicles to extremes to find the limits of their robust performance.
-It would be surprising if "reverse engineering" cardiovascular control would be easier than a robot car, or could be accomplished with less sophisticated tools and without domain-specific details.
+It would be surprising if "reverse engineering" cardiovascular control would be easier than a robot car, or could be accomplished with less sophisticated tools and without domain specific details.

-Loss of car actuator variability due to "stress" parallels loss of HRV, in that it is loss of actuator responsiveness that causes deterioration of function, and loss of variability is only a symptom of actuator dysfunction.
-Currently, human drivers cause most crashes when they reduce their actuator responsiveness because of multitasking, alcohol consumption, fatigue, or poor visibility, or when surface conditions make the actuators less effective.
-Automatic collision avoidance and antilock and antislip traction control systems mitigate these effects, and augment human control in emergencies.
-However, even in fully automated robotic cars with robust control systems, at extremes of speed, acceleration, braking, and turning (such as a race scenario or in icy conditions), actuators would frequently saturate and lose variability, resulting in less maneuverability, and an increase in errors and risk of crashes.
-Thus, actuator saturation causing changes in variability is a "signature" of a wide variety of dangerous scenarios, and essential to understanding vehicle limits and malfunction.
-However, variability per se is unimportant, and analyzing the statistics of individual signals (e.g., fuel or air rates, braking, acceleration, turning rate, etc.) in isolation is relatively less diagnostic compared with understanding integrated, mechanistic dynamic models of signal interactions.
+Loss of car actuator variability due to 'stress' parallels loss of HRV, in that it is loss of actuator responsiveness that causes deterioration of function, and loss of variability is only a symptom of actuator Currently, human drivers cause most crashes when they reduce their actuator dysfunction. responsiveness because of multitasking, alcohol consumption, fatigue, or poor visibility, or when surface conditions make the actuators less effective.
+Automatic collision avoidance and anti-lock and anti-slip traction control systems mitigate these effects, and augment human control in emergencies.
+But even in fully automated robotic cars with robust control systems, at extremes of speed, acceleration, braking, and turning (such as a race scenario or in icy conditions), actuators would frequently saturate and lose variability, resulting in less maneuverability, and an increase in errors and risk of crashes.
+Malfunctions in sensing or computing could also lead to loss of actuator responsiveness and thus loss of variability.
+Thus actuator saturation causing changes in variability is a "signature" of a wide variety of dangerous scenarios, and essential to understanding vehicle limits and malfunction.
+However, variability per se is unimportant, and analyzing the statistics of individual signals (e.g. fuel or air rates, braking, acceleration, turning rate, etc) in isolation is relatively less diagnostic compared to understanding integrated, mechanistic dynamic models of signal interactions.